The Unspunnen Stone

 Despite regular calls for information on the 1808 stone’s whereabouts, it’s location is still unknown, and police never identified the culprits.

 In 2007, not long after Unspunnenfest 2006, the replica stone from 1985 retired from competition.
-After a couple of decades — and countless flights — the stone became chipped and worn, losing about 3kg (6.6lbs) in weight.
-It’s now displayed on a pedestal inside a bank in Interlaken.
-If anyone dares to move it, alarms trip to help prevent its theft.7
+After a couple of decades — and countless flights — the stone became chipped and worn, losing about 3kg (6.6 lb) in weight.
+It’s was displayed on a pedestal inside a bank in Interlaken.
+If anyone dared to move it, alarms would trip to help prevent its theft.7

 Competition